 Temporary accounts are not continuous in nature.
 Rather, they are used to record activity for a set period of time, such as a calendar or fiscal year.
 They are used in the bookkeeping process and must be closed before preparing financial statements.
 These accounts allow businesses to measure financial performance and profitability, providing insight into a company’s financial stability and well-being.

 Looking at the income statement provides a variety of temporary account examples.
-Revenue and expense accounts are all temporary and illustrate the trajectory of a business.
+Revenue totals and expense accounts are all temporary and illustrate the trajectory of a business.

-How to Close Temporary accounts?
+How To Close Temporary Accounts?

 During the closing process, a trial balance is created that includes all permanent and temporary accounts.
-When performing a manual closing, the temporary accounts ultimately net to the total income or loss for the period.
+When performing a manual closing, the temporary accounts ultimately net the total income or loss for the period.
 An entry is prepared that reduces the temporary accounts to zero, moving their balances to the income summary and retained earnings accounts.

-Temporary accounts play a critical role in measuring financial activity that’s ultimately reflected on the income statement and statement of cash flows.
-It’s important to measure financial performance over time to get a feel for the profitability and trajectory of a business.
+Temporary accounts play a critical role in measuring financial activity that’s ultimately reflected on the income statement accounts and statement of cash flows.
+It’s important to measure financial performance over time to get a feel for a business’s profitability and trajectory.